 Friendship Families are an integral part of an international student’s Wartburg College experience, as well as their American experience.

-Wartburg College enrolls nearly 200 international students from more than 50 nations.
+Wartburg College enrolls nearly 120 international students from more than 55 countries.
 The Friendship Family program is an important way that the Cedar Valley learns from these students and how these students share with our community.